torquebox/torquebox.org/news/2011-06-10-torquebox-gem.md

 I mentioned it above but it's worth pointing out again.
 Installing TorqueBox as a gem means you no longer need special instructions to run [TorqueBox under RVM][tb_rvm].
-No matter how you installed your JRuby the same gem install command should work and if you'll notice I used RVM in all my examples above.
+No matter how you installed your JRuby the same gem install command should work; in fact, I used RVM in all my examples above.

 # Remember, These Are Incremental Builds